DataDog/go-profiler-notes/README.md

 # go-profiler-notes

-I've just started a new job at [Datadog](https://www.datadoghq.com/) to work on [Continuous Profiling](https://www.datadoghq.com/product/code-profiling/) for Go.
-To make sure that I know what I'm talking about, I'm planning to do an in-depth study of the existing profilers and how they work.
-I'll try to summarize what I learned in this repository as it might be useful to others.
+Hey there 👋🏻, I'm [felixge](https://github.com/felixge) and I've just started a new job at [Datadog](https://www.datadoghq.com/) to work on [Continuous Profiling](https://www.datadoghq.com/product/code-profiling/) for Go.

+I found that Go has a lot of profilers and there are many tools for looking at the data, but that there is very little information on what any of it means.
+So in order to make sure that I know what I'm talking about, I've started to research the existing profilers and how they work.
+This repository is my attempt to summarize my findings in the hope that it might be useful to others.

 - [pprof tool & format](./pprof.md): Describes the pprof tool and it's binary data format.
 - [Goroutine Profiling](./goroutine.md)